xrander/Slu_experiment/fertilizer.md

 # Fertilizer Regime Experiment - Exp VI

 ![](https://www.vmcdn.ca/f/files/piquenewsmagazine/import/2020-02_news_seatosky2-46e8bfa3e301c696.jpg)
+Fertilization of plantations in Sweden is region specific.
+In the Northern part of Sweden the use of fertilizer is common, while in the Southern region its use is prohibited.
+The Southern part is having rich soil and have no need to fertilize the soil.
+Swedish forest fertilization mainly involves the application of Nitrogen which is normally the limiting nutrient for high stand growth.
+Different fertilization experiments have been set to either see the effect of different fertilizers on stand development or see the effect of fertilization application frequency on the stand development.

-In this experiment, a young Norway Spruce stands was established with 5 blocks with randomly distributed treatments in 0.1 ha plots.
+This experiment is set to see the effect of fertilization frequency on the growth of a stand.
+The experiment is a young Norway Spruce stands which was established with 5 blocks having randomly distributed treatments in 0.1 ha plots.
 The treatments are with 3 different intensities in fertilization

 -   F1: Fertilized every year